help-me-mom/ng-mocks/README.md

     });
   });

-  // Don't forget to reset the spy between runs. afterAll(MockReset);
+  // Do not forget to reset the spy between runs. afterAll(MockReset);
 });
 ```